dc0d/dc0d.github.io/content/posts/2020/dialogue-ii-pub.md

 `Edmond`: Exactly.
 The best Kata ever made, is useless, if you have not mastered the forms, the techniques.
 It's useless if you have not practiced those forms and techniques to internalize them.
 Your tool is useless if you do not know how to use it best.

-`Niklas`: So, that's where ours tools and technology sits.
+`Niklas`: So, that's where our tools and technology sits.

 `Edmond`: Yes.
 And the same goes for the teams that do not practice to be a team, and for the organizations too.
 Any group of people that fail to practice communicating on a daily basis will produce dysfunctional outcomes and products.
 Tools are passive in nature.
 We can automate them.
 And surely we need to learn about them.
 Yet we have to drive them through our design toward our goal.
 That's why having a feedback loop is essential.